idugalic/digital-restaurant/README.md

     - we synchronize on the backend side
     - we use RabbitMQ to distribute events between services (bounded contexts)
     - we use Spring Cloud discovery and registry service (Eureka) to distribute commands between services (bounded contexts)
+    - we use H2 SQL database as event store
+    - we use H2 SQL database to store materialized views (query side)

  - [Microservices 3](#microservices-3-websockets-axondb-and-axonhub)
     - **WebSockets API**
     - [Monolith 3](#monolith-3-stomp-over-websockets-api-we-are-async-all-the-way) as a monolithic version
     - we are async all the way
-    - we use [AxonServer](https://axoniq.io/product-overview/axon-server) to route and distribute all type of messages (commands, events, queries) between services (bounded contexts)
+    - we use [AxonServer](https://axoniq.io/product-overview/axon-server) as event store, and to distibute messages (commands, events and queries)
+    - we use H2 SQL database to store materialized views (query side)

 ### Monolith 1 (HTTP and WebSockets API by segregating Command and Query)